Fast and Slow Optimal Trading with Exogenous Information: Model Setup

 where $P\in\mathcal{H}^{2}$ and where $Y^{\nu}$ is the permanent price impact price impact \`a la~\citet{OPTEXECAC00}, which is generated by both agents and which is given by

 where $\kappa_{i},$ $i=1,2$, are positive constants.

-\paragraph{Major agent's objective.} The major agent's execution price is affected instantaneously in an adverse manner through the presence of linear temporary price impact.
+\paragraph{Major agent: institutional investor} The major agent's execution price is affected instantaneously in an adverse manner through the presence of linear temporary price impact.
 The major agent's execution price is taken to be

 where $\lambda_{0}$ is a positive constant measuring the magnitude of her temporary price impact.
-As a result, the major agent's cash process satisfies
+As a result, the major agent's cash holdings satisfy

 The major agent's objective is to optimally unwind her initial position $q_0$ by the trading horizon $T$, so to minimise her execution costs.
 This is equivalent to maximising the expected revenues from her liquidation, therefore, we take the major agent's performance functional to be